Zemská brána: Pašerácká lávka

-Across the river there is the bridge called Pašerácká lávka (English: Smugglers' footbridge).
+Across the river there is the bridge called Pašerácká lávka ('Smugglers' footbridge').
 Previously, it was used for smuggling.
 After the floods in 1999, the bridge was rebuilt and currently it is built of wood.

 Lusthaus hunting lodge

 Not far from the Pášerácká lávka the Empire style hunting lodge Lusthaus was built.
 It was built by František Adam Bubna in 1806.
 Later, it was used as a lodge.
 In 1936 it burnt down and was never rebuilt.
 Today there are just two ponds and a yew.

 Ledříčkova skála

-Above the right bank of the river Divoká Orlice there is a 60 meters high rock, called Ledříčkova skála (English: Ledříček's rock).
+Above the right bank of the river Divoká Orlice there is a 60 metres high rock called Ledříčkova skála ('Ledříček's rock').
 In its lower part there is a 20 meters high vertical wall with a clearly visible cave.
-This cave is associated with the legend of a robber of the Orlické Mountains, called Ledříček.
+This cave is associated with the legend of a robber of the Orlické Mountains called Ledříček.
 He took from the rich and gave to the poor.
 He was caught several times, but each time he managed to escape.
 One day, he tried to hide himself in his secret place, but the rope broke with him and he fell off a cliff and killed himself.